vladolaru/thinkwritecode.com/content/blog/the-good-wordpress-theme/index.md

 I would be delighted if, at one point, we could do away with "theme" or "plugin," and instead call everything we bolt unto our bare WordPress installation just "module" or "add-on."
 Because **that is all there is to it: you get something out-of-the-box with the ability to receive and interact with a lot of other third-party modules.** Some of those modules will be more focused on frontend styling and layout, while others will more functionality-heavy focused on building, management, and analysis tools.
 We live in this world already, and I don't see much sense in keeping up with the illusion of themes and plugins.

-The closest term I can come up with to capture my perspectives on what makes for a good WordPress theme is: "solution."
+The closest term I can come up with to capture my perspectives on what makes for a good WordPress theme is: "solution".
 Let it reverberate a little bit: _WordPress solutions..
 Site solutions.._ It has a nice ring to it, somewhat punchy, but most importantly _sharp and opinionated._ Just what the doctor ordered!

 ## Late at the table
 _This is so passé, Vlad!
 Aren't themes dead already?_